Portlaoise

 Portlaoise (/pɔrtˈliːʃ/ port-LEESH), or Port Laoise ([ˌpˠɔɾˠt̪ˠˈl̪ˠiːʃə]), is the county town of County Laois, Ireland.

-It is located in the South Midlands in the province of Leinster.
+It is in the South Midlands in the province of Leinster.

-The 2016 census shows that the town's population increased by 9.5% to 22,050, which was well above the national average of 3.8%.
-It is the most populous and also the most densely populated town in the Midland Region, which has a total population of 292,301 at the 2016 census.
-This also makes it the fastest growing of the top 20 largest towns and cities in Ireland.
+Portlaoise was the fastest growing of the top 20 largest towns and cities in Ireland from 2011 to 2016.
+However, the 2022 census shows that the town's population increased by 6.6% to 23,494, which was below the national average of 8%.
+It is the most populous and also the most densely populated town in the Midland Region, which has a total population of 317,999 at the 2022 census.

-It was an important town in the medieval period, as the site of the Fort of Maryborough, a fort built by English settlers in the 16th century during the Plantation of Queen's County.
+It was an important town in the sixteenth century, as the site of the Fort of Maryborough, a fort built by English settlers during the Plantation of Queen's County.

 Portlaoise is fringed by the Slieve Bloom mountains to the west and north-west and the Great Heath of Maryborough to the east.
 It is notable for its architecture, engineering and transport connections.

 On the national road network, Portlaoise is located 94 km west-southwest from Dublin on the M7, 170 km north-east from Cork on the M8/M7 and 114 km east-northeast from Limerick on the M7.

 It was once known for the manufacture of iron and steel buildings, tennis balls, rubber seals, tyres, electrical cabling, and Ireland's first aircraft.
-Today Portlaoise is a commercial centre, with the economy dominated by the service sector, and a hub of shopping, transport, and events for the surrounding catchment.
+Today, Portlaoise is a commercial centre with the economy dominated by the service sector, and a hub of shopping, transport, and events for the surrounding catchment.

 History

 The site of the present town is referred to in the Annals of the Four Masters, written in the 1630s, as Port Laoighisi.
 The present town originated as a settlement around the old fort, "Fort of Leix" or "Fort Protector", the remains of which can still be seen in the town centre.
-Its construction began in 1548 under the supervision of the then Lord Deputy Sir Edward Bellingham, in an attempt to secure English control of the county following the exile of native Celtic chieftains the previous year.
+Its construction began in 1548 under the supervision of the Lord Deputy, Sir Edward Bellingham, in an attempt to secure English control of the county following the exile of Celtic chieftains the previous year.
 The fort's location on rising ground, surrounded to the south and east by the natural defensive barricades of the River Triogue and an esker known locally as 'the Ridge', greatly added to its strategic importance.

-The town proper was established by an Act of Parliament during the reign of Queen Mary in 1557.
+The town proper was established by an Act of Parliament during the reign of Mary I in 1557.
 Though the early fort and its surrounding settlement had been known by a number of names, such as Governor, Port Laois, Campa and Fort Protector, the new town was named Maryborough (IPA [ˈmarbrə]) and the county was named Queen's County in Mary's honour.
 In about 1556, Portlaoise acquired its first parish church—Old St Peter's—situated to the west of Fort Protector.
-Although first built as a Catholic church, due to Queen Mary's re-establishment of Roman Catholicism, the church was used for Protestant services after the accession to the English throne of Mary's half-sister, Elizabeth.
+Although first built as a Catholic church, due to Mary's re-establishment of Catholicism, the church was used for Protestant services after the accession to the English throne of Mary's half-sister, Elizabeth.